Rope-soled shoe: Waraji

 Waraji are traditional Japanese shoes made from rope fibres (usually rice straw).
 They are cheap, disposable footwear not expected to last more than a day.

 Maritime use

-Disposable working shoes very similar to espadrilles were at one time worn by sailors, particularly in hot regions.
-They were hand made on board ship by each sailor individually.
-The soles and straps were made by the plaiting technique of sennit using rope yarns.
-Rope and canvas were materials readily available on sailing ships.
-The practice was definitely still current in the 1940s and may have continued into the 1960s in some places.
+Disposable working shoes very similar to espadrilles were at one time worn by sailors, particularly in hotter regions.
+Sailors would make their own shoes by hand while out at sea.
+They used a plaiting technique called sennit to create the soles and straps out of rope yarn and canvas, materials which were readily available on sailing ships.
+This practice was definitely still current in the 1940s and may have continued into the 1960s in some places.